roncli/SixBotGG/README.md

 ---------------
 * Bot no longer pings @everyone when a streamer goes live.
 Instead, you must `!streamnotify` to be alerted to when a streamer goes live, and `!streamunnotify` to turn it off.
 * Bot no longer creates #game-* channels for every game that is created.
 * Bot no longer creates #twitch-* text channels for every Twitch streamer who registers.
-Instead, you must `!createchannel` to create your text channel, and `!removechannel` to remove it.
+Instead, you must `!addmychannel` to create your text channel, and `!removemychannel` to remove it.
 * It sucks less. 👌

 1.2.1 - 3/25/2017